tim-kozak/wordpress-mixpanel/README.md

  }
  </pre>
 4. Update `tools.php` - change HEAD_SCRIPT_HANDLER to any script you equeued with `wp_enqueue_script()`
-5. Put all your call to  `mixpanel/tracking_file.php`
+5. Put all your tracking code into `mixpanel/tracking_file.php`